 Senior citizens aged 60 or over, with a Federal taxable individual income of less than \$15,000 per year, and who have lived in Virginia for one year, can enroll as a full or part-time student in credit courses free of tuition, provided they meet the admissions standards of the college and space is available.
-Any senior citizen aged 60 or over can enroll in a non-credit course or audit a credit course free of tuition, regardless of taxable income, provided space is available.
+Any senior citizen aged 60 or over can enroll in a non-credit course or audit a credit course free of tuition, regardless of taxable income, provided the student meets the admissions standards of the college and space is available.
 The senior citizen is obligated to pay fees established for the purpose of paying for course materials, such as laboratory fees.
-If enrolled as a non-degree seeking student, a maximum of three courses may be taken per semester.
+If enrolled as a non-credit seeking student (audit), a maximum of three courses may be taken per semester.

-Approval to register for classes under the Senior Citizens Higher Education Act may be obtained in the Office of the Registrar, Barlow 101.
+Approval and processing to register for classes under the Senior Citizens Higher Education Act may be obtained in the Office of the Registrar, Barlow 101.
+Such students will be enrolled after all tuition paying students have been accommodated but before the add/drop period of the term.